bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_Task_definition/Sections/09_Prolog_Epilog.rst

 ..
 IMPORTANT::

-    Task parameters used in params strings can be type of primitive types such as int, float, string, and boolean.
+    Task parameters used in 'params' strings can be type of primitive types such as int, float, string, and boolean.

 .. code-block:: python